 Students from state, independent and Catholic schools in Queensland can enter in one of four categories:

 - Years 9 and 10.

 Students who enter will be in the running to win some great prizes.
-Students could take home a humanoid robot, an Arduino Kit, a Raspberry PI powered computer, and loads more.
-So students need to #code4qld to be in with a chance.
+Such as robotic and Arduino kits, humanoid robots, Raspberry PI powered computers and loads more.
+So get coding to be in with a chance.